SModelS/smodels/docs/manual/source/Coverage.rst

 or *displaced*.\ [#f1]_ If the same |SMS| is *covered* by both types of |ExpRess|, it will be marked as covered by displaced *and* prompt results.
-If, in addition to being covered, the |SMS topology| also has a non-zero efficiency or upper limit (i.e. its properties fall inside the data grid for any result), it will be marked as "tested by" the corresponding type of result (*prompt* or *displaced*).
+If, in addition to being covered, the |SMS topology| also has a non-zero efficiency or upper limit (i.e. its properties fall inside the data grid of any result), it will be marked as "tested by" the corresponding type of result (*prompt* or *displaced*).
-Hence, after the |theory predictions| have been computed, the |SMS topologies| store information about their experimental coverage and can be classified and grouped into :ref:`coverage groups <coverageGroups>`.
+Hence, after the |theory predictions| have been computed, the |SMS topologies| store information about their experimental coverage and can be classified into :ref:`coverage groups <coverageGroups>`.

 * **The coverage tool is implemented by the** `Uncovered class <tools.html#tools.coverage.Uncovered>`_